Best RV Solar Panels & Kits: Top Picks for Energy Efficiency

 - Low maintenance.
 While other sources of energy can cost you a lot of money in upkeep, solar panels are amazingly low maintenance.
 The number of parts that can get worn or break is incredibly small, and the panels don't have moving parts, which also reduces any wear and tear that other power sources are prone to.

 - Battery life.
 A lesser-known benefit of solar power is that it has positive effects on your RV’s battery.
-The added solar power requires less work from the battery, which can lead to significantly longer battery life.
+The added solar power requires less work from the battery, which can lead to a significantly longer battery life.

 Types of Solar Panels & Kits for RV

 These solar power panels for RVs are made from a single crystal, often a very thin layer of silicon.
 The panels have an array of smaller square solar cells laid out across its surface.
 This technology performs better than polycrystalline solar panels in low light conditions.
 However, due to the costly purification process, this type of panel is often more expensive.

 Polycrystalline solar panels are made up of several smaller crystals in each cell.
 These panels have rectangular solar cells across its surface, and sometimes have a bluish hue to them.
 Overall, polycrystalline technology is less efficient than monocrystalline.
 However, it can also be considerably cheaper.

 A newer solar technology comes as a thin film.
 The cells are still made of silicon, but they are much thinner and flexible.
 These solar cells come with an adhesive backing that almost works like a tape.
 Once again, the efficiency is lower than the others, but it is much more cost effective.
 This is what’s used in the best flexible solar panels for RVs.

 Renogy got its start as a college project by students at Louisiana State University.
 Since then, thanks to support from the Louisiana Business and Technology Center, the business has become one of the fastest growing companies.
 It produces some of the most popular motorhome solar panel kits like its Foldable Solar Panel Kit and Flexible RV Solar Panel.